ubuntu/yaru/README.md

-# Ubuntu GNOME Shell CommuniTheme
+# Ubuntu GNOME Shell Communitheme
 ubuntu GNOME Shell community theme

 ## How to test it?

-We have a set of packages creating a new "Ubuntu CommuniTheme session".
+We have a set of packages creating a new "Ubuntu Communitheme session".
 Just install:

 ```sh
 sudo apt install ubuntu-communitheme-session
 ```

-Restart your computer, the login screen will have this theme by default, and a new session will be selectable in GDM named "Ubuntu CommuniTheme".
+Restart your computer, the login screen will have this theme by default, and a new session will be selectable in GDM named "Ubuntu Communitheme".
 This will start the GNOME-Shell, GTK2, GTK3 themes and icon themes.

 ## How to build from source and install it?